rlauer6/make-cpan-dist/README.md

 # Finally

 I hope you find this useful.
 If I can make it more useful, let me know.
+Oh, if you find yourself scratching your head and wondering if indeed the bash script calls the perl script and vice versa, you are correct.

 # Author

 Rob Lauer <rlauer6@comcast.net>